 A measure of dots in a square inch where the individual element is a round dot on the printed page.

-Dots Per Inch, equivalent to Pixels Per Inch.
+Equivalent to PPI pixels per inch.
 An expression of resolution of a scanned image.

 Enhancement processing on the foreground and background separately.
 Processing is performed on-the-fly.
 The separate enhancement processes are simultaneously performed on different drawing aspects.